lrochadev/elk-hystrix-newrelic/README.md

 - Clone the project and execute in your IDE.

 Second Option:
-- Enter in each microservice folder and run the command:
+- Enter in each microservice folder and run the command: `mvn clean package`
-- mvn clean package
-- docker-compose up
+- Then run: `docker-compose up`